coppellwebdev/coppellwebdev.github.io/README.md

 # coppellwebdev.github.io
-Official Club Website for the Coppell HS Web Development Club
+Official Club Website for the Coppell Web Development Club
 <br/>
 <br/>
 Designed and Developed by Aryan Bansal